jwhited02/module-10-challenge/README.md

 The class activity about Flask was a great resource for part 2 of this challenge which was designing the climate app.
 I was able to go off of that and create the app without many issues.

-Overall, I am pretty happy with how this challenge turned out and I hope it is what you are looking for!
+Overall, I am pretty happy with how this challenge turned out and I hope it is what you are looking for.

 Thank you for taking the time to grade my assignment!